 Appeal Process for Grade Point Average and Completion Rate

 Appeals will be reviewed within 14 days of submission only if the student meets the priority deadline.
-Evaluation and decision are based upon the information provided in the student appeal.
-Students will be notified of the decision through their student portal or an email from a financial aid specialist.
-The appeal decision is final.
+Evaluation and decision are based upon the information provided in the student’s appeal.
+Students will be notified of the decision through their student portal or an email from their Financial Aid Specialist.

 If an appeal is denied, the student is no longer eligible for further financial aid from FSW until such time the student becomes compliant with the SAP policy standards.

-Last day to submit an appeal for Fall, Spring and Summer Terms: Last day of Drop/Add period for that term (exceptions may be made on a case-by-case basis).
+Last day to submit an appeal for Fall, Spring and Summer Terms: Last day of the Drop/Add period for that term (exceptions may be made on a case-by-case basis).

 Academic Plan: A student who successfully appeals for reinstatement of financial aid eligibility is placed on probation and is required to complete specific requirements contained in an academic plan developed for that student by the college.